MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/pbi-bc-sales.md

 # Sales business continuity

-You can use the Sales business continuity dashboard uses a Power BI template that’s populated by Workplace Analytics data to gain insights into how your Sales organization and your sellers are being impacted by the shift to remote work.
+You can use the Sales business continuity dashboard uses a Template that’s populated by Workplace Analytics data to gain insights into how your Sales organization and your sellers are being impacted by the shift to remote work.

 This dashboard directionally highlights where the shift to remote work might have the largest impacts, offering a measurable starting point for helping leaders understand where they might use tools and processes to support and sustain new ways of working.